YunYun5/Blackjack-Game/README.md

 Sun Apr 07 20:05:16 PDT 2024 - Added NINE of HEARTS to DealerHand

 Sun Apr 07 20:05:17 PDT 2024 - Player lost with a 25$ bet!

+## Reflection

+If i had more time to work on the project I would probably separate the BlackjackGUI class into game logic and UI.
+Right now the class is handling the game flow, game logic and all UI elements which makes it bulky, harder to maintain and harder to extend/build functionality.
+To refactor it I would first extract the game logic such as handling of the deck, player actions (hit or stand) and determination of outcomes into new classes in the model package.
+Already this change would allow for easier changes to game logic and game rules without having to change anything related to the UI.
+After all the logic is taken out from the BlackjackGUI class I would be left only with the UI components making the classes sole purpose to receive user input, display and update the game.
+Lastly, I would create some type of class that can be used to mediate the separate logic and the new BlackjackGUI class like a controller of sorts.

+This refactoring would lead to cleaner and more organized code where each class and method have a distinct role.
+It would allow easier debugging, adding features and improve overall scalability of the app.
+I am currently self-teaching web development so having this complete separation of logic and UI would eventually allow me to convert this app into a web app with better UI for my personal portfolio/resume.